tkuhrt/os-governance-docs/index.md

 # Open Source Governance Samples

-This site contains a collection of open source governance documents.
+This site contains a collection of open source governance documents from the following projects.